-Install your Samsung washing machine
+Install a Samsung washing machine in your home

 Note: The washing machine and provided accessories may differ by model.
 You can check your user manual for specific details.